 Bring your whipped cream flourishes to a new level with this commercial-grade whipper that includes seven different tip styles.
 This is made from food-grade stainless steel that won’t stain or react with acidic foods, so your lime mousse can be refrigerated in the whipper without worries about oxidation or off-flavors.
-While testing, we also noticed that this dispenser was able to whip regular whipped cream as well as a denser chocolate whipped cream with ease.
+While testing, we also noticed that this dispenser whipped regular whipped cream and a denser chocolate whipped cream with ease.

-This includes six interchangeable colored silicone bands for a secure grip.
-If you’ve got more than one whipper, you can use the bands to color-code the containers, so you know which one has the chocolate mousse, which has the lemon mousse, and which has the sweetened whipped cream.
+The Otis dispenser includes six interchangeable colored silicone bands for a secure grip.
+If you’ve got more than one whipper, you can use the bands to color-code the containers to know which one has the chocolate mousse, lemon mousse, or sweetened whipped cream.

 The tips include three decorating nozzles for making fancy whipped cream designs and four injector nozzles—which our tester noted were all made of metal and much sturdier than the plastic nozzles included in other sets.
 The injector nozzles are especially handy for filling cannolis, eclairs, doughnuts, or cupcakes with whipped cream or mousse.
 A cleaning brush for the nozzles is also included.

 When our tester finished using the Otis dispenser, the entire thing was easy to disassemble for washing.
-The stainless steel body canister may be washed in the dishwasher, but all other parts should be hand washed.
+The stainless steel body canister is dishwasher-safe, but all other parts should be hand-washed.

 Makes pristine whipped cream